Im-dex/xray-162/README.md

 * cd build
 * cmake .. -DBIN_PATH=%BIN_PATH% -G "Visual Studio 14 2015" -T "host=x64"

+If you want to build utils projects add -DBUILD_UTILS=ON parameter to cmake command line.

 Open generated solution and build the engine.

 > %BIN_PATH% - path to your stalker bin folder.